Doghouse-Mike/my-notes/content/Merlin's Wisdom.md

 - Related: a lack of infrastructure is also why nearly all New Year's resolutions fail.
 Human will is a lot like a new locomotive; it's basically useless without the rails, controls, and signals that make the right thing the easy thing.
 - Always act as though you're going to survive.
 If you don't survive, it probably won't matter how you acted.
 And, if you do survive (which you probably will), I'll bet it's at least partly because you *acted* like you were going to survive.
 Try it.
 - "Creative work" and "independent work" are rarely the same thing.
 In practice, a great deal of creative work is contracted or controlled by other people, and a striking amount of independent work is just shockingly non-creative.
 This is not a bad thing, but knowing about it in advance can save you a ton of unnecessary disappointment.
-- Unless you *really* know what you’re doing, never give anyone underwear as a gift.
+- Unless you *really* know what you're doing, never give anyone underwear as a gift.

 ----

 - Kids are unintentionally curious.
 What happens when I flush this rug?
 Would my cat enjoy wearing a fancy dress?
 Could this LEGO head also be a cool hat?
-Without regard to topic, try not to lose what’s left of your unintentional curiosity.
+Without regard to topic, try not to lose what's left of your unintentional curiosity.
 - Some people like to tell you what to pay attention to.
 Many want to determine how you should feel about it.
 Others specialize in advising exactly what you should do as a result.
 Just be aware that these are each different things, and it's probably wise to avoid people who are adamant about demanding to control all three.
 - Related: being good at one of these things rarely means someone's also great at the others.
 - Unrelated: this also goes for the notional expertise portfolio of billionaires.
 Sometimes, perversely so.